 - Topic: Although there is no specific topic, submissions must predominantly address animal law in Canada and be academic in nature.

-- Authors must be law school students or graduating law school at the time of submission.
+- Authors must be current law school students or graduating from law school at the time of submission.
 We will not accept submissions from students in non-law or graduate programs.

 - Essays must be 5,000 – 10,000 words in length (exclusive of footnotes and bibliography).

-Submissions must be emailed to me, Samantha Skinner, by email at [email protected] by Friday June 4th at 11:59 PM.
+Submissions must be emailed to Kip Phillips, by email at [email protected] by Friday, June 2 at 11:59 PM ET.
 The subject line should read “Student Essay Contest Submission.”
-You will receive a confirmation of receipt within two days.
-You must attach your submission as a Microsoft Word document (not PDF).
+Applicants will receive a confirmation of receipt within two days.
+Submissions must be attached as a Microsoft Word document (not PDF).
 In the body of the email, please include your name, law school, year in school, Animal Justice student club affiliation, and email address for correspondence.

 Note that Animal Justice does not publish these papers, but the Student Conference is a great opportunity to get feedback on your work if you wish to pursue publication with an academic journal.